tarantulass/EE782Project/README.md

 ### Dataset generation for Antenna Design Optimization using Ansys
-1. Download Ansys Electronics Desktop (AEDT) student version (above 2022) and set up the environment for scripting.
+1. Download Ansys Electronics Desktop (AEDT) student version (above 2022) and set up the environment for scripting by opening HFSS in home page ribbon.
 2. Setup the pyaedt console by HFSS->simulation->pyaedt console.
 3. Use the provided scripts in the `automation` folder to generate datasets for different antenna
 ---------------------------------------------------------------------------------------------------------------------------------------------